The Rock Pub

 The Rock Pub is a rock-metal pub and music venue at Phaya Thai Road, just below Ratchathewi BTS Station and opposite Asia Hotel in Bangkok, Thailand.

-The pub is located near the Siam area in Pathum Wan District, which contains the Siam Paragon, Siam Center and MBK Center shopping malls and the Siam Square shopping area.
-In the other direction from the pub Pantip Plaza shopping mall is located.

 There is live music every night at the Rock Pub.

 History

-The Rock Pub opened their doors on March 1, 1987, and hundreds of local and international bands have played there since then.
-They celebrated their 27th anniversary on March 1, 2014.
+The Rock Pub opened their doors on March 1, 1987, and hundreds of local and international bands have played there since.

-For almost three decades, many rock bands have performed on the Rock Pub's stage.
-Over dozens of those became famous in Thailand's music industry.
-One of the reasons they all had agreed for their success is the experiences they gained from playing there night in and night out.

-Artists from all over the world have also played at the Rock Pub: Sodom, Dragonforce, Doro, Exodus, Mr. Gary Bowden, Napalm Death and King Lychee (Hong Kong) are just some of the bands that put on performances at the Rock Pub.
+Artists from all over the world have also played at the Rock Pub: Sodom, Dragonforce, Doro, Exodus, Mr. Gary Bowden, Napalm Death and King Lychee (Hong Kong) are a selection the bands that have performed at the venue.

-The Rock Pub has seen and gone through different paths.
-The economy shock in 1997 almost put it out of business, but it stayed strong as the musicians and customers supported and stood by during tough times.
+The economy shock in 1997 nearly put it out of business, but it stayed strong as the musicians and customers supported and stood by during tough times.

 On every March 1 since 1987, rockers from all over Thailand have gathered up and celebrated each year that passed on.